-2019 CHSL championships l 2018 CHSL championships l Past CHSL champions l Edith Glusac Award winners
+2019 CHSL championships l 2018 CHSL championships Past CHSL champions l Edith Glusac Award winners

 Catholic High School League